nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-2.md

 already seen about the string as we iterate over each character in it.

-This is a streaming algorithm where we pass one character at a time (as we iterate thru the entire string) to a state maachine which matches the pattern in the substring.
+This is a streaming algorithm where we pass one character at a time (as we iterate thru the entire string) to a state machine which matches the pattern in the substring.
 For every iteration:
 - Each character is compared with the character at a cursor (which represents the state) in the substring.